lalvarezcan/SOC-Estimator/README.md

 By using lookup tables rather than closed-form fits, the model automatically interpolates values for intermediate SOC or temperature conditions, matching the approach in the MathWorks example.

-The equivalent circuit is a 1-RC Thevenin model per cell, replicated for a 4-cell series pack.
+The equivalent circuit is a 1-RC Thevenin model per cell, replicated for a one cell series pack.
 Each cell’s terminal voltage is:
 ```math
 U_{t,i} = U_{OCV,i}(SOC_i, T) - I \cdot R_0(SOC_i, T) - U_{1,i},
 ```